near/docs/docs/4.tools/cli-rs.md

 ## Quick Start Guide

-You can think of the `near-cli-rs` tool as a human-friendly companion to help interact with the [NEAR Protocol](https://near.org/) from the commmand line.
-This comes with a guided prompt interface to help you with making your commands built in rust!
+You can think of the `near-cli-rs` tool as a human-friendly companion to help interact with the [NEAR Protocol](https://near.org/) from the command line.
+This comes with a guided prompt interface to help you with making your commands built-in rust!

 > **_NOTE:_** This is a separate tool from the [near-cli](https://docs.near.org/tools/near-cli) a tool of similar functionality without the guided prompts